expresso/validator/README.md

 ### Validating queries

-By default, the validator will match the schema agains the body of the request, this is why the root type is `{ type: 'object' }`.
+By default, the validator will match the schema against the body of the request, this is why the root type is `{ type: 'object' }`.
 It is also possible to validate the query string params:

 ```ts
 import { validate } from '@expresso/validator'